ouzi-dev/commit-status-updater/README.md

 * status: Commit or job status, based on this the action will set the correct status in the commit: Accepted values are: `error`, `failure`, `pending`, `success` and `cancelled`.

-  If the passed status is `pending` it wil set status commit `pending`.
+  If the passed status is `pending` it will set status commit `pending`.

   If the passed status is `failure` or `cancelled` it will set status commit `failure`.